bastibl/gr-keyfob/README.md

 ### Development

-Like GNU Radio, this module uses *master* and *maint* branches for development.
+Like GNU Radio, this module uses *maint* branches for development.
 These branches are supposed to be used with the corresponding GNU Radio branches.
-This means: the *maint-3.7* branch is compatible with GNU Radio 3.7, *maint-3.8* is compatible with GNU Radio 3.8, and *master* is compatible with GNU Radio master, which tracks the development towards GNU Radio 3.9.
+This means: the *maint-3.7* branch is compatible with GNU Radio 3.7, *maint-3.8* is compatible with GNU Radio 3.8, etc.

 ## Dependencies